-We’re the only company that offers guarantees that are actually backed by 100% success rates.
+We’re the only attorney based service that offers guarantees that are actually backed by 100% success rates.
 If you feel like you have nowhere to turn with your timeshare, we’d love to point you in the right direction.
-At the end of the day, we want to make sure your end result to a poor timeshare investment is a positive one.
+At the end of the day, we aim to help you turn the result of a poor timeshare investment into a positive outcome.

 View our eligibility form below to inquire about our qualifying for our timeshare cancellation program.
 This is the first step of learning how to get out of a timeshare contract.